marcduiker/marcduiker.github.io/_posts/2017-01-03-hands-on-with-sitecore-helix-setting-up-automated-build-packaging-continuous-delivery.md

 If your development machine is slow, do [some calculations](https://docs.google.com/spreadsheets/d/16tzObRLEdgszbxU-un4lG6K-shiE5c39K95aSfrlXvI/edit?usp=sharing){:target="_blank"} so you can make a business case which supports your request to get a new machine.

 So what do need to do when you have a whole team producing loads of modules?
-Well, build & package those modules in order to deploy to other environments of course so testers and end-users can can marvel at your work.
+Well, build & package those modules in order to deploy to other environments of course so testers and end-users can marvel at your work.

 ## Continuous Integration & Deployment